onnoowl/personal-site/README.md

 ## Summary

-I am a software developer with a Master's degree in computer science and years of diverse experience in backend, frontend, deep learning, quantum computing, entrepreneurship, and over a dozen programming languages.
+I am a software developer with a Master's degree in computer science and years of diverse experience in backend, frontend, deep learning, quantum computing, and entrepreneurship.
+I have a love for novel and innovative programming languages, like Rust and Elixir.

 My work experience includes internships at Qualcomm, IBM, and five summers at SAS Institute.
 While at SAS, I gained experience with deep learning, data analysis, deployment technologies, and developed a deep learning patent.
 At IBM, I learned more about quantum computing and data visualization.
 At Qualcomm, I developed a DirectX ray tracing demo and analyzed its performance characteristics.

-Languages
-: Rust, Elixir, Go, Python, Ruby, Typescript/Javascript, Java, C, C#, C++, HTML/CSS, Elm, Crystal, Nim : (And always excited to learn more!)

-General Experience
-: Agile Software Development, Deep Learning, Quantum Computing, Computer Graphics, Language Design, Game Engine Design, Backend Development, Frontend Development, GPU & Distributed Computing, Continuous Integration, Leadership, Project Management

-Misc Technology Experience
-: AWS, Docker, Tensorflow/PyTorch/Caffe/Keras, WebGPU, DirectX, OpenGL/WebGL, MLIR, LLVM, React & React Native, OpenCL, Phoenix (Elixir), Rocket (Rust), Sinatra (Ruby), Blockchain, Unix, DenseNet, BERT, ELMO, YOLO

 </div>